NSC15/car_sales/README.md

 - Freshly inputted data not available to view without closing and restarting terminal - code source found to restart program internally without breaking the terminal, custom code edited to suit change so program not flows nicely, and allows user to return to the customer section and review their inputted data.

+## Credits

+- Slack - Community of like-minded students to bounce ideas off
+- Reuben Ferante - CI Mentor for project reviews and improvement ideas
+- DaniWeb - Sourced code for a function within program
+- PatorJK - ASCII Art source

+## Deployment

+### My project deployment

+- This project is Deployed via Heroku
+- My project was created in Gitpod
+- Git was used for Version Control
+- My project was deployed once I had completed the majority of manual testing.

+### Deploying Via Heroku

+- You will require an account to access Heroku
+- On the dashboard click "New" and then "Create New App"
+- Assign your app a relative name and choose your appropriate region
+- Create App
+- Access setting from the tabs bar, central to the screen
+- Reveal Config Vars
+- Add the following - PORT : 8000 / CREDS : {your creds file e.g google sheet creds file}
+- Now "Add Buildpack"
+- It is imperative you add "Python" first, and then "nodejs" then click save.
+- Now access the Deploy section on the main tabs bar
+- Select Github (in this case) then Connect to Github
+- Gain access to your GitHub account and search for the relevant repo you wish to deploy.
+- You can now choose to Enable Automatic Deploys (recommended), this will then deploy your changes once you have pushed to github.
+Otherwise it will mean manually deploying the project each time, the choice is yours but for ease of development, automatic would be recommened for an non-industry project.
+- The site will then provide feedback your app has been deployed and you can open it, if you wish.
+- Tutorials can be found online e.g [Heroku Deployment Tutorial](https://youtu.be/KD9OaryS1Kw)

+### Forking a Repository

+- Forking is a good utility to use to make a copy of an original repository so that this can be edited without making any changed to the original development repository.

+- Locate a repository you wish to copy

+- The Fork button is above the repository control bar to the right.

+- Once clicked this will then create the repository copy to your Github account.

+### Cloning a Repository

+- You can clone a repository straight to Gitpod if needed.

+- Locate a repository you wish to clone

+- Just below the repository control bar, there is a green Gitpod button.

+- This will then open the project in Gitpod for you (if gitpod is installed).